omeka/omeka-s-enduser/docs/content/media.md

 Selecting any of these will add a block to the form where you can select a property from the installed vocabularies and enter the value for that property.

 For the **delete actions**, a drawer will open on the right side of the screen telling you the number of media which will be deleted.
-Nothing will be deleted unless you click the red *Confirm Delete* button.
+Nothing will be deleted unless you click the red "Confirm Delete" button.
 This action cannot be undone.
-To opt out of deleting the media, click the X in the upper right corner of the deletion drawer.
-To confirm delete, check the "Are you sure" checkbox and then click *Confirm Delete*.
+To opt out of deleting the media, click the "X" in the upper right corner of the deletion drawer.
+To confirm delete, check the "Are you sure" checkbox and then click "Confirm Delete".

 ![Close up of the warning that 2 medias will be deleted.](contentfiles/media_batchdelwarn.png)